thryallis

 Thryallis is great for adding color and body to the garden.
 The pretty yellow flowers really serve to brighten up a space and will add cheer to your surroundings.

-Bearing in mind that this plant prefers sunny and sheltered conditions, it’s uses in landscaping include use as a colorful screening plant for privacy, a large-scale ground cover, a background plant for smaller focus or curiosity plants, hedging, as an accent plant or it may even be grown in a large pot as a display plant.
+This plant prefers sunny and sheltered conditions, so it’s uses in landscaping include use as a colorful screening plant for privacy, a large-scale ground cover, a background plant for smaller focus or curiosity plants, and more.
+With winter protection, it can be grown as an evergreen shrub in cooler climates.

 Traditional Uses